finalvic123/laravel-october-2016/readme.md

 - [ ] How to update a record?
 - [ ] How to create method spoofing?
 - [ ] How to get error messages from validators?
+- [ ] How to create a model and migration script together?
+- [ ] How to create a model factory?
+- [ ] How to create seeder file?
+- [ ] How to call model factory in seeder file?
+- [ ] How to call seeder file in `DatabaseSeeder.php`?
+- [ ] How to seed data?

 # How to create a page